Mount Sinai

 The mountain has been a pilgrimage destination for thousands of years.
 While the exact biblical Mount Sinai cannot be definitively identified, this peak has been the traditional site since at least the 4th century CE.

-The Burning Bush: The monastery claims to be built around the site of the biblical Burning Bush where God spoke to Moses.
-Ancient Library: Houses one of the world's most important collections of early Christian manuscripts and icons, second only to the Vatican.
-Chapel of the Burning Bush: Located behind the main altar of the basilica.
+St. Catherine's Monastery was founded between 548–565 CE by Emperor Justinian I and is one of the oldest working Christian monasteries in the world.
+Originally called the Monastery of the Transfiguration, it was later renamed for Saint Catherine of Alexandria.
+The monastery claims to be built around the site of the biblical Burning Bush where God spoke to Moses, and its library houses one of the world's most important collections of early Christian manuscripts and icons.
+A small chapel dedicated to the Burning Bush is located behind the main altar of the basilica.

-Summit Structures: At the top of the mountain stand a small Greek Orthodox chapel and a mosque, both built in the 12th century.
+At the top of the mountain stand a small Greek Orthodox chapel and a mosque, both built in the 12th century.

 The UNESCO World Heritage Site designation (2002) recognizes both the natural and cultural significance of the area.